Solomon: Construction projects

 For years before his death, David was engaged in collecting materials for building a temple in Jerusalem as a permanent home for Yahweh and the Ark of the Covenant.
 Solomon is described as undertaking the construction of the temple, with the help of an architect, also named Hiram, and other materials, sent from King Hiram of Tyre.

-After the completion of the temple, Solomon is described in the biblical narrative as erecting many other buildings of importance in Jerusalem.
+After the completion of the temple, Solomon is described in the biblical narrative as erecting many other important buildings in Jerusalem.
 For 13 years, he was engaged in the building of a royal palace on Ophel (a hilly promontory in central Jerusalem).
 This complex included buildings referred to as: